KunhangL/KunViT/README.md

 - Best epoch = 200 with dev_eval acc = 89.87%
 - Here is the plot showing the loss curve on the training dataset, and the accuracy curve on the development dataset.
 <div style="text-align:center"><img src="results.png" /></div>

+### Analysis
+- The original ViT paper pretrained the model on a very large dataset, and then fine-tuned on CIFAR-10, resulting in a very high accuracy (99.5%).
+Due to the limit of resources, I trained and tested the model only on CIFAR-10.
+- Due to limited time, I trained for 200 epochs and got the best result after the 200th epoch.
+The model's performance may still increase a little bit if training further.
+- Dropout didn't work well, so I set it to 0.
+The regularization tricks (label smoothing, auto augmentation of the data, weight decay and warm up) are very important to the small-scale training.
+Tuning the hyperparameters may further improve the performance.

 ## Usage
 ```